 If it’s time to mow the lawn and you’re thinking of how to get out of doing it, you should consider stepping up your game!
-There is simply no comparison between your average walk-behind model and the vast improvement that a small riding lawn mower will bring to your weekend chore.
+There is simply no comparison between your average walk-behind model (even a cordless lawn mower) and the vast improvement that a small riding lawn mower will bring to your weekend chore.

 Small riding lawn mowers come with many updated features, drastically cut down on time, and take the effort out of mowing through thick grass.
 Small riding lawn mowers are a good (and fun) investment that you’ll be happy with.
 We’ve found these exceptional options that meet a variety of needs and budgets.

 ||Price: $1,799.00 Shop at Amazon||Shop now Read our review|

 ||Price: $4,055.71 Shop at Amazon||Shop now Read our review|